 Living in a part of California where the sun shines all summer long, I use solar energy to produce electricity, heat water, and sometimes to cook with.
-Learning to harness the sun will not only save you money, but it brings you closer to self-sufficiency.
+Learning to harness the sun will not only potentially save you money, but it brings you closer to self-sufficiency.

 During the past several years I have built (and purchased) several solar cookers.
 The solar cooker that I purchased is named “Sun Oven”, and has been a reliable and HOT cooker during the 2 years I’ve had it.
-My home made solar cooker does not get as hot, but high temperature doesn’t really matter when it comes to cooking most foods.
+My homemade solar cooker does not get as hot, but high temperature doesn’t really matter when it comes to cooking most foods.

 A solar cooker that maintains 225 degrees for a long enough time, will easily cook the food up to 165 degrees.
 Of course, the higher the temperature of the solar cooker, the faster your food will reach 165 degrees.

 For those of you starting out with solar cooker cooking, I want to tell you one of the secrets to getting even more deliciousness out of many meals, especially baked potatoes.
-OK, here it is… add some water to the pan, and keep it covered.
+OK, here it is… add some water to the pan, and keep the pan covered.
 Simple!
 Of course, spice it up to your delight.